Open Mobile Menu

 Assessment

-Self-Assessment
+Risk Self-Assessment

-In the RBA’s continuing efforts to provide its members with best-in-class risk assessment tools, we also offer an advanced risk assessment tool, with global risk indicies aligned with RBA’s Code of Conduct.
+In the RBA’s continuing efforts to provide its members with risk assessment tools, we also offer an advanced risk assessment tool, with global risk indices aligned with RBA’s Code of Conduct.
 RBA members are encouraged to use this as their high-level risk assessment tool.
 Members can access the tool via RBA-Online.

-The RBA recommends that members take advantage of both the high-level risk assessment tool and the SAQ to evaluate risks in their global supply chains, as they provide complementary information on suppliers’ inherent risk on CSR issues, and the controls and management systems these suppliers are using to mitigate their social and environmental risks.
+The RBA recommends that members take advantage of both the high-level risk assessment tool and the SAQ to evaluate risks in their global supply chains, as they provide complementary information on suppliers’ inherent risk on CSR issues, and the controls and management systems these suppliers are using in an effort to mitigate their social and environmental risks.

-View a sample SAQ: Corporate | Facility
+View a sample Risk SAQ: Corporate | Facility

 Please note these are samples only and companies are strongly encouraged to complete the SAQ online through RBA-Online.
 For more information on how to complete an SAQ in RBA-Online, please view the SAQ FAQs.